Last updated in September 2015

 The Goethe Institute has had a German Dialogue Point at the University of Baghdad since 2008 and since 2010 has maintained a liaison office in Erbil serving the whole of Iraq.

-Iraq Horizons 2015: Sow Today, Reap Tomorrow is a joint initiative of the Federal Foreign Office, the Goethe Institute, the Association of German Chambers of Commerce and Industry (DIHK) and the Federation of German Industries (BDI) that aims to strengthen German-Iraqi economic relations and intercultural exchange by promoting young Iraqi experts.
+Iraq Horizons 2015: Sow Today, Reap Tomorrow is a joint initiative of the Federal Foreign Office, the Goethe Institute, the Association of German Chambers of Commerce and Industry (DIHK) and the Federation of German Industries (BDI) that aims to strengthen German-Iraqi economic relations and intercultural exchange by promoting young Iraqi professionals.

 Baghdad was the Arab Capital of Culture from March 2013 to March 2014.